 All High Point University housing areas are a part of the University’s overall residential community.
 University transportation ([email protected]) and security ([email protected]) are equally accessible in all areas of campus.

-4. Meet with an Accessibility Specialist, in person or via phone, to review your request.
+- Meet with an Accessibility Specialist, in person or via virtual platform, to review your request.

 Each situation is reviewed, case-by-case, based on documentation of a disability and functional limitations provided to OARS.
-Requests and documentation should be submitted no later than February 1st for returning students and April 1st for incoming students each year.
-If a housing accommodation is approved, accessible housing will ensure your need is met, but it does not guarantee a specific residence hall or room within a residence hall.
+If housing accommodations are granted, accessible housing will ensure the approved accommodation is met, but it does not guarantee a specific residence hall or room within a residence hall.
 Students should contact the Housing Office in the Office of Student Life to inquire about housing assignments.
+If the student fails to submit the housing accommodation request with sufficient time for the interactive process to be completed (including student meeting and documentation review), the student’s approved accommodation will be deemed as a priority and will be assigned based on availability.

 ** A qualified medical professional, for our purposes, is defined as a non-family member whose professional training qualifies them to diagnose and treat the impairments associated with the student’s disability.
 The student must either be a current patient of the professional or have a documented established history of treatment.
 Each question on the required forms must be completed by the medical professional.